Mesa, AZ 85213

 How To Convert An LLC To A Corporation In Arizona

 For one reason or another, some Arizona companies find themselves in a position in which they would like to change their business structure from a Limited Liability Company to a Corporation, or some other conversion from one structure to another.
 This article discusses the conversion from a traditional Arizona LLC to a privately-held corporation because it tends to be one of the more common conversions.
-If you are considering converting, consult with legal and tax professionals to ensure you are making the best decision with all the information you need.
+If you are considering converting, consult with legal and tax professionals, take a look at the ADA website compliance checklist to ensure you are making the best decision with all the information you need.
 Making the conversion may be the best thing for your company in the long run, but it takes time and money, so doing your homework ahead of time on whether it is the best decision and how to go about it is an absolute must.

 Be sure to do an audit of all your LLC’s contracts, leases, and insurance, to ensure that they will not be nullified if you go through the conversion process.
 Some of these things can be remedied, but you do not want to get through the process without knowing the effect on these important parts of your business.

 There are three ways to go about a conversion: (1) Statutory Merger, (2) Statutory Conversion, and (3) Non-statutory conversion.
 Regardless of which method you use, you will need to meet all the formal requirements of forming a corporation.
 As discussed in our other articles, while these stringent formalities sometimes cause people to opt for an LLC, if you are considering this conversion you obviously see the benefits of a corporation and the